gabrielryanft/learning/Git/notes_git.md

 ```

-git push origin main
+$ git push origin main
             ^      ^
             |    "send the commits i
             |    have in the main branch"
-is the name of             - You
+is the name of
 the connection
 you have
 with git.